tmishra17/document-search/README.md

 ## How it Works

 Uses AI to understand the meaning of your search, not just keywords.
 Combines semantic similarity with intelligent sentiment matching to find the most relevant reviews.
+Embeddings stored via qdrant vector database.

 ## Features